SkafteNicki/dtu_mlops/s8_monitoring/monitoring.md

     ??? success "Solution"

+        The following docker compose file specifies the two containers.
+The first container is the application container and the second container is the sidecar prometheus container.

         ```yaml
         --8<-- "s8_monitoring/exercise_files/docker-compose.yaml"
+        ```

+        As a note for the sidecar container we mount a special `prometheus.yaml` file that can be used to configure the scraping interval of the prometheus server.
+The default scraping interval is 1 min but if you want to change it you could add the following to the `prometheus.yaml` file:

+        ```yaml title="prometheus.yaml"
+        --8<-- "s8_monitoring/exercise_files/prometheus.yaml"
         ```

     1. Build the application and the sidecar container by running the following command: